eth-siplab/BeliefPPG/README_PyPI.md

 Quick Start
 ----------
 To start inferring heart rate from PPG and accelerometer data, you first need to import the `infer_hr` function from the `beliefppg` package.
-The function `infer_hr` returns the estimated heart rate and the corresponding midpoint indices of the windows used for HR inference.
+The function `infer_hr` returns the estimated heart rate and the corresponding midpoint indices of the windows used for heart rate inference.
 ```python
 from beliefppg import infer_hr